 - Looking for an affordable but respectable hotel?
 Review a few reputable travel publication and/or consumer opinion driven sites, in addition to the hotel's website for current room rates and photos.

 - Wanting the latest news about a local or national issue?
 Because it has become increasingly difficult to find honest and accurate news reporting, intelligent information consumers must consider the possible "bias" of both the news reporter and the news organization as a whole.
 Consider issue stakeholders and consult a variety of resources covering the same issue in order to get a well rounded perspective.
-In addition, Fake News has become viral and often unrecognizeable on the internet.
-See information under Fake News Title below.

 - Break down your question until it's answerable.